reportportal/docs/src/md/src/ManagementBoard/AllProjectsPage.md

 To invite a user on All Projects Members page, perform the following steps:

-1. Login into Report Portal instance as Administrator.
+1. Login into the ReportPortal instance as an Administrator.

 2. Navigate to the Management Board -\> "Projects" page